t-hoff-94/gatsby-darkmode-folio/content/blog/intro-to-gatsby/index.md

 #### Styling the Active Link

-Gatsby provides you with a prop on your Link components called activeClassName and you can pass it any name you want that can be used in your styles to style the active link depending which page you are on.
+Gatsby provides you with a prop on your Link components called <span class='hl-purple'>activeClassName</span> and you can pass it any name you want that can be used in your styles to style the active link depending which page you are on.

 ```jsx
 const NavLink = styled(Link)`